kitswas/VirtualGamePad/README.md

 If you're still having trouble, start a hotspot on your phone and connect your PC to it.
 Then, restart the server and try connecting again.

 The built-in QR code scanner might stop working after a while.
-This is a known issue and caused by a bug in the Google library used for scanning.
+This is [a known issue](https://stackoverflow.com/q/75661357/8659747) and caused by a bug in the Google library used for scanning.
 Clear the data for Google Play Services to fix it.
 Or use a third-party QR code scanner.

 ### Help!
 The Gamepad doesn't work for a game

 If it is a newer title with built-in support for Gamepads on PC, you might face some problems.
 Try running the server as admin. 🛡️

+**The game should not be running as admin.** This prevents input injection.

 Games without gamepad support should work out-of-the-box.